ianmichels/marketo-measure-learn.en/help/onboarding/marketo-measure-salesforce/syncing-offline-campaigns.md

 ---
 # Syncing Offline Campaigns

-This lesson covers how to sync Salesforce CRM Campaigns with Marketo Measure - individually or in bulk.
+This lesson covers how to sync Salesforce CRM Campaigns with [!DNL Marketo Measure] - individually or in bulk.

 >[!VIDEO](https://video.tv.adobe.com/v/347250/?quality=12&learn=on)